-documents evidencing the authorisation of the foreign fund and evidence that it offers the same level of operational guarantees as Andorran funds to investors and, in particular, the fact that such operational guarantees are subject to an external and continuous control by a regulator (including a breakdown of the regulation to which it is subject to);

-- b) category of the fund; - c) prospectus(es); - d) identification of the durable medium where the net asset value of the fund can be checked; - documents evidencing that the local entity authorised to operate as a distributor is granted access to all the information that the managing company of the fund may apply for (e.g. annual audit, quarterly reports, etc.); and - description of envisaged modalities for the commercialisation of segregated account portfolios within Andorra.
+- a) documents evidencing the authorisation of the foreign fund and evidence that it offers the same level of operational guarantees as Andorran funds to investors and, in particular, the fact that such operational guarantees are subject to an external and continuous control by a regulator (including a breakdown of the regulation to which it is subject to); - b) category of the fund; - c) prospectus(es); - d) identification of the durable medium where the net asset value of the fund can be checked; - e) documents evidencing that the local entity authorised to operate as a distributor is granted access to all the information that the managing company of the fund may apply for (e.g. annual audit, quarterly reports, etc.); and - f) description of envisaged modalities for the commercialisation of segregated account portfolios within Andorra.

-The INAF will communicate its decision within thirty (30) working days after the day of reception of the complete documentation.
-If approved, and after the payment of the application for registration fees (€600), the fund can be considered as registered.
+The AFA will communicate its decision within 30 working days after the day of reception of the complete documentation.
+If approved, and after the payment of the application for registration fees (approximately \in 800 for Andorran funds and \in 2,000 plus \in 1,000 per sub-fund for foreign funds), the fund can be considered as registered.

 The commercial documentation must comply with the Andorran general advertising principles (which is a responsibility that must be fulfilled by the entity authorised to operate as a local distributor).
-Specifically: advertising must be adjusted to the principles of truth, objectivity and not be misleading; services available to consumers must provide enough information about its main characteristics; advertising materials must not go against the dignity of individuals or constitutional rights/values; and advertising materials must not be disloyal (i.e. create unfair competition).
+Specifically: advertising must be adjusted to the principles of truth, objectivity and not be misleading; services available to consumers must provide enough information about their main characteristics; advertising materials must not go against the dignity of individuals or constitutional rights/values; and advertising materials must not be disloyal (i.e. create unfair competition).
 The last point covers references in materials in which other products or services are undervalued or when comparisons are used and are not based on the essential characteristics of the products, or when the intention is to assimilate one product or service to the product or service of another company.